Table of contents

 #2 Portshift

-This CI/CD pipeline solution for integrated digital identity offers a robust container security tool for controlling application processes in your Kubernetes clusters.
+This CI/CD pipeline solution for integrated digital identity offers a robust container security scanning tool for controlling application processes in your Kubernetes clusters.
 Their technology creates a unique ID for each workload that they say is independent from traditional markers like IPs and others so that you can be sure that every workload really belongs in your CI/CD pipeline.
 It is kind of like giving out badges to employees at an organization, combining DevSecOps with a Zero-Trust model that we generally see in network security solutions.

 #3 Anchore Enterprise

-This container security tool works to provide its users with strong governance and compliance capabilities, doing a deep dive with their analysis of container images and allowing admins to set the policies they need to keep their software secure.
+This container security scanning tool works to provide its users with strong governance and compliance capabilities, doing a deep dive with their analysis of container images and allowing admins to set the policies they need to keep their software secure.

 Interestingly, and endearing to us, they also have an open source project that works with many of the same functions that are available in the enterprise version.